Euro zone grants multi-billion euro lifeline for Greece

 Portuguese Prime Minister Pedro Passos Coelho patched over a political crisis at the weekend, caused by concerns about the government's austerity drive, by giving his junior coalition partner more say on economic policy.

-"It is crucial ... that there is political stability to push forward programmes and this goes for Portugal," said Jeroen Dijsselbloem, the Dutch Finance Minister who chaired the meeting of euro zone ministers.
+"It is crucial ... that there is political stability to push forward programs and this goes for Portugal," said Jeroen Dijsselbloem, the Dutch Finance Minister who chaired the meeting of euro zone ministers.